cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 2. On the API Docs page, click **Try it Out**.
 2. In **Elements-Formula-Instance-Id** enter a Formula Instance ID, and then execute the API call.

-To make an API call to the formula as a resource, include the formula instance (`elements-formula-instance-id`) in the header in addition to the usual User and Organization.
+To make an API request to the formula as a resource, include the formula instance (`elements-formula-instance-id`) in the header in addition to the usual User and Organization.
 For example:

 ```bash
 curl -X GET \